DominickDeJesus/week3_weekend_project/README.md

 * Feel free to implement with jQuery, vanilla JavaScript, or React
 * This afternoon's solution will be presented using only vanilla JS

-## Submissions

-* Clone this repo
-* Create and assign yourself an issue
-* Submit your work in the form of a pull request that closes the issue
-* Your branch should have the naming convention `feature-issue-number-your-name`